j13z/es6-browser-boilerplate/README.md

 - The app source code lives in the [`app`](https://github.com/j13z/es6-boilerplate/tree/master/app) directory, the build goes to `dist`.
 Write your app with ES6 modules, Backbone.js and SASS.
 Gulp handles the build

-- Use `gulp browser-sync` to run a development web server with automatic reloading via BrowserSync. (`app/index.html` won’t work in your browser.)
+- Use `gulp serve` to run a development web server with automatic reloading via BrowserSync. (`app/index.html` won’t work in your browser.)

 Three files will be served via HTTP (from the `dist` directory):